Lavendar77/eskimi-advertising-campaign/README.md

   - [Laravel Sail](https://laravel.com/docs/8.x/sail) - CLI for Docker development environment.
   - Laravel Breeze with Inertiajs (+ Vue) - for simple authentication scaffolding.
   - Vue.js for frontend.
-  - Cache driver defaults to file.
-However, the development setup allows to use `memcached` which is recommended.
+  - Caching.
+The default driver is `file`.
+However, the development setup allows to use `memcached`, which is recommended.
 - Authentication is done only on the UI.
-Can be extended to APIs though, but that was not a core requirement.
+Can be extended to APIs though, but that is not a core requirement for this task.
-- APIs are used for the managing the advertising campaigns.
+- APIs are used for managing advertising campaigns.
-- While running the application, the following operations are queued to improve speed and performance.
+- While running the application, the following operations are queued to improve speed.
 To open the queue worker `./vendor/bin/sail artisan queue:listen`:
   - Forgot password notification.
-  - Running **AdCampaignSeeder** for the banner images.
+  - Running the **AdCampaignSeeder** for the banner images **If you do not wish to use queues, you can simply change the `QUEUE_CONNECTION=sync` in your `.env` file**

 ## System Requirements
 - Composer